AdamRobinsonSE/accelerated-results-cookbook/README.md

 What is coming? - This is a long and ever growing list.
 Below isn't everything, but it is the most important functionality I will implement before making it available to the public.

-1. Grocery List functionality, ability to add entire recipe ingredient lists to a grocery list, or individual items.
+1. Grocery List functionality, ability to add recipe ingredient names to the grocery list, or individual items.
+(DONE)
 2. Users can view other recipes added by other uses, and favorite those recipes to view with ease later.
 3. Users can comment on their own, or others recipes.
-4. Users can meal plan their week on a weekly basis by entering in recipe names for different days/times.
+4. Users can favorite other recipes added by other users to easily view later
 5. An endless amount of styling to make the appearance more sleek, modern, and user friendly.

 ## Login Page